-Buying a home in 2022 is a goal for many people.
-While mortgage rates are predicted to rise next year, they’ll still be at historic lows.
-To get more house for your money, take advantage of these low mortgage rates while you can!
-Becoming a homeowner takes preparation, research, and lot’s of patience.
-If buying a home in 2022 is on your goal list, here are some ways you can prepare yourself for homeownership.
+Buying a home in 2023 is a goal for many people.
+Becoming a homeowner takes preparation, research, and lots of patience.
+If buying a home in 2023 is on your goal list, here are some ways you can prepare yourself for homeownership.

 Save Your Pennies

 It’s no surprise that potential buyers need a decent amount of money saved in order to buy a home.
 With a conventional loan, as much as 20% is needed for the down payment.
 However, there are also more forgiving loans like an FHA loan.
 An FHA loan is insured by the Federal Housing Administration and requires less money down.
 Considering an option like this may make homeownership more attainable.
 You can sometimes qualify even if you don’t meet the financial requirements for a traditional mortgage.